Hugh1996/Staffies4U-PP1/README.md

 ## Bugs

-- When reviewing my README on github page, the images did not appear.
-I discovered this was due to using an absolute file path as opposed to a relative file path.
+- When reviewing my README on github pages, the images did not appear.
+I discovered this was due to using an incorrect absolute file path as opposed to a relative file path.

 ## Deployment